ofrohn/d3-celestial/readme.md

    Just redraw the whole map.

 * `Celestial.reload(config)`
    Load all the data and redraw the whole map.
    Optional _config_: change any configuration parameter before reloading

 * `Celestial.reproject({projection:<see above>})`
    Change the map projection.
    _projection_: new projection to set

 * `Celestial.date(<date object>, timezone)`
    Change the set date, return current date w/o parameter.
    _date_: javascript date-object
-   _timezone_: offset from UTC in minutes
+   _timezone_: offset from UTC in minutes (optional)

 * `Celestial.location([lat, lon])`
-   Change the set geolocation, return current location w/o parameter.
+   Change the current geolocation and set the time zone automatically, called w/o parameter returns current location
    _location_: [latitude, longitude] array in degrees

 * `Celestial.skyview({date:<date object>, location:[lat, lon], timezone: offset})`
-   Show the current celestial view for one specific date and/or location, independent of form fields, both parameters are optional
+   Show the current celestial view for one specific date and/or location,
+   independent of form fields, all parameters are optional
-   called w/o parameter returns {date, location} in same format.
+   if location and no time zone is given, sets time zone automatically called w/o parameter returns {date, location, timezone} in same format.
    _date_: javascript date-object
    _location_: [latitude, longitude] array in degrees
    _timezone_: offset from UTC in minutes